dalcorso/thermo_pw/thermo_pw_help.md

 <br>
 * tools/epsilon_tpw.f90 was not updated to the QE68 conventions.
 Please change as in commit <a href="https://github.com/dalcorso/thermo_pw/commit/cd4353f48263e6015b770ef7488337f75a3184c4">commit_cd4353f</a> of 13/08/2021.
+* At line 170 of atomic/src/imput_upf.f90 exchange the calls to call set_pawsetup and CALL radial_grid_copy to have the atomic paw tests working again in QE6.8.

 **Patches for thermo_pw.1.5.0**:
 <br>